htv2012/json-verifier/README.md

 While this test works, it contains a couple of issues:

-1. We want to check for all issues, but the above will stop at the first assertion failure and not testing the rest
+1. We want to check for all issues, but the above will stop at the first assertion failure and will not test the rest
 2. Notice that the actual value does not contain a "description" value.
 That means the expression `actual["metadata"]["description"]` will generate a `KeyError` exception
 3. Likewise, the expression `actual["metadata"]["tags"][3]` will generate an `IndexError` exception
 4. It would be nice to be able to shorthand the keys, especially when dealing with a deeply nested JSON object